pailhead/three-instanced-mesh/README.md

 # how it works

 In order for this class to work with the shaders from the default materials as well as shadows a few classes in the `THREE.WebGLRenderer` need to be modified.
-Some shader chunks need to be extended, but the logic is contained by the preprocessor, so unless a `#INSTANCE_TRANSFORM` define is made, the shaders will act as if this effect is not present.
-The only way to trigger this define in the shaders for the default materials is to modify a few internal functions to the renderer.
+Some shader chunks need to be extended, but the logic is contained by the preprocessor, so unless a `#INSTANCE_TRANSFORM` define is made, the shaders will act as if this effect is not present. ~~The only way to trigger this define in the shaders for the default materials is to modify a few internal functions to the renderer.~~ It's possible to trigger these defines from outside, but the depth materials are still buried in `THREE.WebGLShadows`.

 That being said... the module contains a monkey patch that modifies the following three.js classes:
-- **THREE.Material**
+- ~~**THREE.Material**~~

+  turns out that all materials can have custom defines, can be hacked easier

-  adds two flags `instanceTransform` and `instanceUniform` that control the two defines to be made for the shader
+  ~~adds two flags `instanceTransform` and `instanceUniform` that control the two defines to be made for the shader~~

-- **THREE.WebGLProgram**
+- ~~**THREE.WebGLProgram**~~

-  this is where the defines are actually defined along with the TRS attribute matrix
+  ~~this is where the defines are actually defined along with the TRS attribute matrix~~

-- **THREE.WebGLPrograms**
+- ~~**THREE.WebGLPrograms**~~

-  this plucks the parameters needed for the program
+  ~~this plucks the parameters needed for the program~~

 - **THREE.ShadowMap**

   additional material variants are created for the cache with the instance defined (not sure though if we want to instance skinned stuff)

-- **common.glsl , defaultnormal_vertex.glsl , begin_vertex.glsl**
+- **~~common.glsl~~(color_pars_vertex is more convenient), defaultnormal_vertex.glsl , begin_vertex.glsl**

   are chunks that contain the instancing logic, and a mat3 inverse function that gets defined only in materials that have `instanceTransform` set to true